 Professor Curtis has held appointments at the Royal Institute of International Affairs, Chatham House, London; the College de France, Paris; the Lee Kwan Yew School of Public Policy in Singapore; and in Tokyo at Keio, Tokyo, and Waseda University, the Research Institute for Economy, Trade and Industry, the Graduate Research Institute for Policy Studies, and the International Institute for Economic Studies.

-Professor Curtis is the recipient of numerous prizes and honors including the Chunichi Shimbun Special Achievement Award, the Masayoshi Ohira Memorial Prize, the Japan Foundation Award presented in a ceremony held in the presence of the Crown Prince and Princess followed by an audience with the Emperor.
-He is the recipient of the Marshall Green Award of the Japan-America Society of Washington, D.C., the Eagle on the World Award of the Japan Chamber of Commerce and Industry in New York, and the Order of the Rising Sun, Gold and Silver Star, by the Emperor of Japan, one of the highest honors bestowed by the Japanese government.
+Professor Curtis is the recipient of numerous prizes and honors including the Chunichi Shimbun Special Achievement Award, the Masayoshi Ohira Memorial Prize, the first Marshall Green Award of the Japan-America Society of Washington D.C. and the Eagle on the World Award of the Japan Chamber of Commerce of New York.
+In 2001 he was awarded the distinguished Japan Foundation Award in a ceremony held in the presence of the Crown Prince and Princess and followed by an audience with the Emperor.
+In 2004 Professor Curtis was awarded the Order of the Rising Sun, Gold and Silver Star by the Emperor of Japan, one of the highest honors bestowed by the Japanese government.

 Professor Curtis has served as Director of the US-Japan Parliamentary Exchange Program, Special Advisor to the President of Newsweek for Newsweek Japan, member of the Board of Advisors to the Japan Foundation, the US-Japan Foundation, and the American Academy of Political Science, and member of the International Advisory Board of the Asahi Shimbun.
 He is a member of the Board of Directors of the Japan Society and the Japan Center for International Exchange (USA), and a Councilor to the US-Japan Council.
 Professor Curtis received his Ph.D. from Columbia University in 1969.